Rangers FC: Full statement

 The club has engaged Duff and Phelps, a specialist restructuring practice to assist in finding a solution to the present position.

-Should the club proceed into administration, the appointed administrators will in all likelihood implement a cost-cutting programme and staffing levels will be reviewed across all departments of the club's business.'No alternative'
+Should the club proceed into administration, the appointed administrators will in all likelihood implement a cost-cutting programme and staffing levels will be reviewed across all departments of the club's business.

 Rangers chairman Craig Whyte said there is no "realistic or practical" alternative to this course of action due to a combination of the club's ongoing financial situation and the impending result of the HMRC first tier tax tribunal.